Deng Adel

-Deng Adel (born 1 February 1997) is a South Sudanese-Australian professional basketball player for BC Balkan Botevgrad of the Bulgarian National Basketball League.
+Deng Adel (born 1 February 1997) is a South Sudanese-Australian professional basketball player who last played for the Ottawa BlackJacks of the Canadian Elite Basketball League (CEBL).
 He played college basketball for the Louisville Cardinals.

 Early life

 Adel was born in Juba under what is now South Sudan.
 As a youth, he, his mother and five siblings fled war-torn Sudan and moved to Uganda to set up a move to Australia when Deng was 8 years of age.
 He settled in Melbourne in 2004 and lived in the suburbs of Fitzroy and Sunshine.
 Basketball only came into Adel's life when his friends introduced him to it as a 14-year-old.
-From there, he began playing locally for the Sunshine Longhorns, and in 2012, he joined the Waverley Falcons' Big V team.
-Growing up, Adel also played soccer and ran track.
+From there, he began playing locally for the Sunshine Longhorns, and in 2012, he played for the Waverley Falcons in the Big V. Growing up, Adel also played soccer and ran track.

 Adel attended high school at both Keilor Downs College and Xavier College.
 In August 2013, he moved to the United States after landing a rare $20,000 basketball scholarship to Victory Rock Prep in Bradenton, Florida.